rnwood/Rnwood.Dataverse.Data.PowerShell/Rnwood.Dataverse.Data.PowerShell/docs/Invoke-DataverseSql.md

 ```

 ### -WhatIf
 Shows what would happen if the cmdlet runs.
 The cmdlet is not run.
+Does not apply to read only queries.

 ```yaml
 Type: SwitchParameter